Coskon/coskmusicbot/README.md

 - `loop [mode]`: Changes the loop mode (`all/queue` repeats the whole queue, `shuffle/random` randomizes the next song each time, `one` repeats the current song and `off` disables it).
 If no mode is given, it switches between `all` and `off`.
 - `seek [time]`: Goes to the given time, time can be given either in seconds or in HH:MM:SS format.
 - `forward [time]`: Fast forwards or rewinds the specified time (depends if the time is positive or negative), time can be given either in seconds or in HH:MM:SS format.
+- `volume [volume]`: Changes the volume of the current track, in percentage (from 0.01 to 300%) or dB (from -80 to 9.54dB)
 - `shuffle`: Randomizes the order of the songs in the queue.
+- `autodj [query]`: Periodically gets similar songs from whats playing/the query (if given), and ads them to the queue.
+- `shazam [duration]`: Tries to recognize the currently playing song and gives info about it. "duration" is the length of the clip to search, default is 15 (in seconds).
+- `eq [type] [volume]`: Equalizes the track, types: "bass", "high".
+Volume in dB, from 0 to 12dB.
+This will be changed to be more in-depth.
+- `bassboost`/`highboost`: Shortcuts for `eq` to boost the bass/high frequencies respectively.
 - `nowplaying`: Shows information about the current song (title, artist, duration). **Requires Spotify API**
 - `lyrics [song]`: Shows the lyrics of the specified song.
 If no song is given, it shows the lyrics of the song currently playing. **Requires Spotify and Genius API**
 - `chords [song]`: Shows the chords of the specified song.
 If no song is given, it shows the chords of the song currently playing. **Requires Spotify API**
 - `songs [number] [artist]`: Shows the top "number" (10 by default) songs from the specified artist.
 If no artist is given, it will retrieve it from the song currently playing. **Requires Spotify API**
 - `genre [genre]`: Shows songs of the given genre.
 If no genre is specified, shows the list of available genres to search. **Requires Spotify API**
 - `search [platform] [query]`: Searches in youtube (by default) or spotify the given query and shows the results. **Requires Spotify API**
-- `pitch [semitones] [change speed]`: Changes the pitch of the song currently playing (positive for higher pitch, negative for lower pitch). (*only beta: If change speed is provided (anything at all), it will change the speed of the song along with the pitch.*)
+- `pitch [semitones] [speed]`: Changes the pitch of the song currently playing (positive for higher pitch, negative for lower pitch).
+You can also change the speed of the track, by default it will keep the same speed (*only in beta*).
+- `nightcore`/`daycore`: Shortcuts for `pitch` to pitch up and speed up/pitch down and slow down the song respectively.
 - `steam [user]`: Shows the steam profile of the specified user.
 - `ping`: Shows the bot latency.
 - `pfp`: Shows your profile picture.